hzoo/hopeinsource.com/season-3/embodied.md

 [21:40] **Henry**: So Polanyi had an essay called [Stability of Beliefs](http://www.polanyisociety.org/mp-stability.htm).
 It was just talking about various beliefs of even indigenous cultures.
 And how especially Western people think that what they do is just absurd or just weird.
 It doesn't make sense, but in some sense it, maybe it doesn't, but those things work for them.
 And there's something about it that works, that is true.
 It sort of supports the idea of conspiracy theory in a way, and not being so judgemental over that.
 It's hard not to, obviously I get extremely frustrated.

-[22:15] **Henry**: And I think Aaron [tweeted](https://twitter.com/aaronzlewis/status/1293367838762250241?s=20) about ([)how) the president of TED made a video about how the people that believe Bill Gates' is doing this, they're crazy.
+[22:15] **Henry**: And I think Aaron [tweeted](https://twitter.com/aaronzlewis/status/1293367838762250241?s=20) about how the president of TED made a video about how the people that believe Bill Gates is doing this, they're crazy.
 And I think people that listen to that, it only reinforces their belief that they are right.
 And so Polanyi is saying the same thing where if you have a different way you see the world, it is literally a different language, a different world.
 Different concepts and meanings for the same words.
 And you have to understand from within that view, because on the outside, it's always going to look strange.

 [22:46] **Maggie**: I definitely struggle with that as well, right.
 That if we take seriously post-modern subjective truth.
 Then anyone else's decision of what is true for them and their cultural context, we have to take as valid.
 Which is interesting if we tie it back to Bruno Latour's robustness thing where at some point there's a material reality to it.